CADmium-Co/ISOtope/README.md

 ## Usage

-For example, to constrain the angle between three points
+For example, to constrain the angle between three points (`AngleBetweenPoints`)

 ```rust
 let mut sketch = Sketch::new();